Study of Nonlinear Evolution of Spacetime Fluctuations in Quantum Gravity Inflation for Deriving Primordial Spectrum: Inflationary Universe and Evolution Equation of Spacetime Fluctuations

 Thus, the system of evolution equations can be expressed as a coupled differential equation of this linear equation and the nonlinear trace equation $\bT^{{\rm R}\mu}_{~~~\mu} \vert_L + \bT^{{\rm R}\mu}_{ ~~~\mu} \vert_{NL} + \sum_{n=1}^\infty \bT^{{\rm EH}\mu}_{(n)~~\mu} = 0$.

 However, it is not yet in a form that can be solved numerically.
 It is necessary to rewrite the $\pd_\eta^4 \hphi \, h$ term in the $\bT^{{\rm R}\mu}_{~~~\mu} \vert_L$ part to terms with lower time-derivatives of $\hphi$ using the homogeneous equation (\ref{homogeneous equation in conformal time}).
-Also, noting that the trace equation has the structure
+In addition, noting that the trace equation has the structure

 the $h \, \pd_\eta^4 \vphi$ term in the $\bT^{{\rm R}\mu}_{~~~\mu} \vert_{NL}$ part is rewritten to terms with lower time-derivatives of $\vphi$ by ignoring the $o(h^2)$ term.
 In addition, we introduce a field variable